Ethinyl estradiol/norethindrone acetate (By mouth)

 Warnings While Using This Medicine:

 - Tell your doctor if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
 Tell your doctor if you have kidney disease, asthma, cervical cancer, diabetes, epilepsy, gallbladder problems, heart or blood vessel disease, high cholesterol, or a family history of breast cancer or depression.
-Tell your doctor if you smoke.
+Tell your doctor if you smoke, wear contact lenses, or if you will be having a surgery with a prolonged period of inactivity.

 - This medicine may cause the following problems: